ecmwf-projects/dib-elements/README.md

 This repository provides the following DIB elements:

-* ``fail2ban``: Installs fail2ban on the distro and inserts a custom fail2ban.conf file during creation.
 * ``locales``: Installs aditional locales when needed in rocky and centos.
 * ``autoupdates``: Enables autoupdates from security repos for the images.
 * ``prometheus-exporter``: Enables installation of the prometheus exporter from the binaries built locally at ECMWF and hosted on nexus.